 COALFIELDS OF SOUTHERN AFRICA

 The coalfields of southern Africa (Figure 1.4) are mostly hosted in the Ecca Permian-aged rocks of the Karoo Supergroup (Langford, 1992; Cairncross, 2001), underlain by the Dwyka and extending through the Ecca and into the Beaufort Groups (excluding the Molteno-Indwe Coalfield).
 The Ecca Group is at its thickest in the southernmost part of the Karoo Basin, thinning northwards.
-The thickness is also affected by palaeoechannels in the basement and tectonic activity.
+The thickness is also affected by palaeochannels in the basement and tectonic activity.
 The rocks reveal a clastic sequence of mudstone, siltstone, sandstone, minor conglomerate and coal, all of which outcrop at various places across southern Africa.
-According to Catuneanu et al. (2005), the Ecca is well documented in Namibia, Botswana, Zimbabwe, and Tanzania, and less well described in the other southern African countries.
+According to Catuneanu et al. (2005), the Ecca is well-documented in Namibia, Botswana, Zimbabwe, and Tanzania, and less well described in the other southern African countries.
 In the northern South African coalfields, Zimbabwe, and Mozambique, the coal is hosted in mudstone/shale sequences, and in the MKB, Botswana and Namibia, the coal is more typically hosted interbedded in sandstone sequences (Catuneanu et al., 2005).
 The Vryheid Formation (Middle Ecca) (Figure 1.2) contains the largest occurrence of coal deposits.
-It is believed to be a clastic wedge, being thickest in the northeast and east, and pinching out towards the south and southwest across the MKB (Hobday, 1978; Catuneanu et al., 2005).
-Coal rank ranges from subbituminous to high volatile bituminous to anthracite, affected by geothermal gradients as well as the dolerite intrusions.
+It is believed to be a clastic wedge, thickest in the northeast and east, and pinching out towards the south and southwest across the MKB (Hobday, 1978; Catuneanu et al., 2005).
+Coal rank ranges from subbituminous to high-volatile bituminous to anthracite, affected by geothermal gradients as well as the dolerite intrusions.
 By far the majority of the coal is bituminous in rank, with no lignite or brown coal deposits reported for the region.
 Typically, the coals are considered to be high in ash and low in sulphur (compared to northern hemisphere coals), and are typically inertinite-rich.
 However, these are generalisations, as is evident from the following tables.

 Coal is the major economic deposit of the Ecca Group across southern Africa, although it does not occur in all Ecca sedimentary sequences.
 The coal mining industries in South Africa and Zimbabwe are well developed, although on a far smaller scale in Zimbabwe compared to South Africa.
 In Botswana and Mozambique, coal exploration and relatively small-scale mining occurs, for internal consumption in Botswana, and for export from Mozambique.
 Coal mining occurs in Zambia, Tanzania, Malawi, DRC (Democratic Republic of Congo), and Madagascar, again typically on a small scale and for local use.
 No commercial coal mining occurs in Namibia.
 The coal quality data summarised in the following tables (Tables 1.1-10) reflects the amount of published information pertaining to the coal deposits in each of the southern African countries, which largely reflects the development of the coal industry in that country.
-The localities for each coalfield are located in Figure 1.4.
+The localities for each coalfield are indicated in Figure 1.4.

 Figure 1.4: Distribution of the major coalfields of southern Africa (modified after Johnson et al., 1996; Westscott and Diggens, 1998; Nyambe, 1999; Wopfner, 2002; Catuneanu et al. 2005; prepared by the CGS in 2016)